Difficulty Level: Beginner

 The Hidden Performance Killer

-🎯 Real Performance Impact: In my testing, a single GameObject.Find() call in Update() on a scene with 1000 objects consumed 10ms per frame.
-That’s 60% of your entire 16.67ms frame budget on mobile!
+Performance Impact: A single GameObject.Find() call in Update() on a scene with 1000 objects can consume 10ms per frame - 60% of the entire 16.67ms frame budget on mobile devices.

 Every Unity developer has used GameObject.Find()